 - food sold at fundraising events

-- food sold unpackaged (if a nutrition claim is not made)
+- food sold unpackaged (if a nutrition claim such as a 'good source of calcium' is not made)

 - food made and packaged at the point of sale.

-Don’t be misled by labelling tricks and traps.
-The terms used are often misleading.
+Don’t be misled, terms used by manufacturers are often misleading.
 For example:

-- If an item claims to be 93 per cent fat free, it actually contains 7 per cent fat, but it looks so much better the other way.
+- If an item claims to be 93% fat free, it actually contains 7% fat, but it looks so much better the other way.

 - ‘Baked not fried’ sounds healthier, but it may still have just as much fat – check the nutrition information panel to be sure.